Pattaya hotels, beaches closed under new coronavirus restrictions - Pattaya Mail

 The province also ends counter services at the Land Transport, Land and Commercial departments, restricting business to drive-through or electronic services.
 Anyone who visited the Banglamung Land Department office on March 24 is asked to self-isolate for 14 days following a confirmed case of Covid-19 there.

-Chonburi will continue to follow the national government’s 10 p.m. to 5 a.m. curfew, but added gas stations to the list of places that must close.
+Chonburi will continue to follow the national government’s 10 p.m. to 4 a.m. curfew, but added gas stations to the list of places that must close from 10 p.m. to 5 a.m.
 Tattoo and body-piercing clinics were told to close at all times.

 In addition, weekend and other period markets were ordered closed.
 Only markets normally open every day are allowed to continue to operate, but only for selling take-away food.